mitre/caldera/README.md

 Once the operation is complete, compare the execution time of the first and last commands.
 Was the mission a success?
 Did the adversary run without a trace?
 Can you figure out why the abilities are being run in the order they are?

+### Mission #2: File Hunter

+> A laptop containing secret, sensitive files has been compromised.
+Scan the computer for files which match the file extensions (.txt and .yml) the sensitive files are known to have.
+Then steal the files.

+Similar to mission #1, start a 54ndc47 agent and confirm it "beacons" back to CALDERA.

+Once confirmed, move to a browser at 127.0.0.1 and click into Chain mode.
+Click into the "facts" section and examine the available []fact sources](https://github.com/mitre/caldera/wiki/What-is-a-fact%3F).
+Note that the _extensions_ fact source contains the file extensions that you will be hunting for.

+Click into the "operations" section and start a new operation.
+Choose the "file hunter" adversary and ensure that you select the fact source = extensions.
+By feeding these facts into the operation, the adversary profile chosen (file hunter) will utilize them inside its abilities.

 ## Versions